-It was not possible to assess whether BMM had accomplished its conservation objectives as required by the BOA during this First Independent Audit.
+It was not possible to assess whether BMM had accomplished its conservation objectives as required by the BOA during this First IA.
 Additional information was required, as elaborated elsewhere in the report, to answer questions such as:

-- Were the biodiversity impacts and losses as initially anticipated? - Had the planned biodiversity offsets being delivered?
+- Were the biodiversity impacts and losses as initially anticipated? - Had the planned biodiversity offsets been delivered?